Project-HOPS/H.O.P.S./4.Charging.markdown

 ##Solution:##

 The battery that powers the electrics of H.O.P.S. can be charged while the H.O.P.S. is in use.
-A piezoelectric material will coat the pilot's gloves.
+A piezoelectric material(quartz) will coat the pilot's gloves.
 The pilot can produce current by rubbing his gloves together or moving his hands.
 This electricity will be fed to the battery.
-A carbon nanotube spring can be used in the bionic boots.
+A carbon nanotube spring can also be used in the bionic boots.
 A stationary magnet within the spring will mean that whenever the spring is compressed and relaxed there will be a current produced in the spring (due to electromagnetic induction) that will charge the battery (carbon